Dr. Thomas Pegelow Kaplan

-In recent years, Dr. Pegelow Kaplan has been a visiting faculty member in the Department of Philosophy at De La Salle University in Manila, Philippines, and a visiting research fellow at Center for Research on Anti-Semitism at the Technical University of Berlin, the Simon Dubnow Institute for Jewish History and Culture at Leipzig University, the German Historical Institute (DHI), Washington, D.C., the Centre for Contemporary History (ZZF) in Potsdam, Germany, and the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum, Washington, D.C.
+In recent years, Dr. Pegelow Kaplan has been a visiting faculty member in the Department of Philosophy at De La Salle University in Manila, Philippines, and a visiting research fellow at the International Institute for Holocaust Research at Yad Vashem, Jerusalem, the Center for Research on Anti-Semitism at the Technical University of Berlin, the Simon Dubnow Institute for Jewish History and Culture at Leipzig University, the German Historical Institute (DHI), Washington, D.C., the Centre for Contemporary History (ZZF) in Potsdam, Germany, and the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum, Washington, D.C.

 As an ardent supporter of transatlantic scholarly exchanges, Dr. Pegelow Kaplan has been active in a number of American and German professional organizations and networks.
-Most recently, he has co-organized the Seventh and Eighth Annual Southeast German Studies Consortium Workshops that focused on war, genocide, and Black German Studies.
-These workshops brought together American and German Germanists from Alabama to Rhode Island in the Charlotte area.
+He is currently co-organizing the Thirteenth Annual Southeast German Studies Consortium Workshops that also includes a co-operation with the Zentrum für Antisemitismusforschung at the Technical University of Berlin, Germany.
+The workshop will bring together American and German Germanists from Texas and Alabama to Washington, D.C., and Berlin on the ASU campus.
+More recently, Dr. Pegelow Kaplan has fostered co-operations with a range of Israeli universities and centers, including a co-organized conference in Akko (with the Holocaust Studies Program at Western Galilee College and the USC Shoah Foundation's Center for Advanced Genocide Research).
 He has also taken students on research excursions to archives, research centers, and genocide memorials in the United States, Germany, and Poland and is in the process of working on similar research and travel endeavors at ASU.
 At Appalachian State University, Dr. Pegelow Kaplan is offering classes on the Holocaust, comparative genocide in the twentieth century, and modern German and European-Jewish histories.

 Curriculum Vitae (PDF)